 Seasonal Flu Guide for Parents

-- Seasonal Flu Guide for Parents is also available in Portable Document Format (PDF, 141KB, 2pg.)
+- Seasonal Flu: A Guide for Parents is also available in Portable Document Format (PDF)

 Keep your kids safe.
-Get their seasonal flu vaccines every fall or winter.
+Get their seasonal flu vaccines every year.

 Is seasonal flu more serious for kids?